 But what it takes to define any photographer as professional or not?
 Well, there is indeed a huge debate between what it takes to be a Professional Photographer, and it usually competes with the not so flattering concept of Amateur Photographer.
 The equation is pretty simple and is like this, any Professional Photographer is someone that perceives more than a 50% of their income due to selling Photography Services.
 Therefore a Professional Photographer is not that individual that has a heavy and big DSLR with a whole arsenal of lenses and flashes, but the one that makes its living on a sustainable business model.

-Some of us started as Amateurs, but we recognized it
+All of us started as Amateurs, but we recognized it

 There is nothing wrong with being an amateur photographer.
 Many of us started that way, and some great photographers are producing splendid work as amateurs because they simply don’t sustain their lives around photography.

 When it comes to Wedding Photography, there is a particular road map that is considered healthy to take.
 Each and every serious professional wedding photographer I know, started their careers as amateur, but they were honest about their state and didn’t dare to call themselves Professional Photographers, like a lot of new pseudo-professional wedding photographers that are confusing many clients when they need to take a decision on what photographer to call for their beloved wedding event.